Then-Terence/LXR/LXR_Demo.md

-# LiteXploreR Demo
+# LXR Demo
 Terence Then
-Version 1.0 December 31, 2017
+Version 1.0 June 19, 2019

 # Introduction of {LiteXploreR}

 This package compiles some functions for quick, dirty, and repetitive exploratory analysis which may otherwise lengthen the script unnecessarily.
-Emphasis is placed on the purpose of credit scoring, where WoE modelling (Semi Naive Bayesian Classification) is routinely used.
-Most of functions caters to the prediction of binary target variable.
+Emphasis is placed on the purpose of credit scoring, where WoE modelling (Semi Naive Bayesian Classifier) is routinely used.
+The functions caters to the prediction of binary target variable.

-In this version of the demonstration document, I have only included the functions that will be used for modelling the response of a binary target.

-There are some functions written for analyses involving a target taking a continuous value, but they have a long way to go, and will be expanded over time.
-Hopefully by then, they will warrant a separate documentation for the purpose of demonstration.

 # How to Download this Package

-As {LiteXploreR} is hosted on GitHub, you will need to use the function install_github() for the package {devtools} to install it.
+As {LXR} is hosted on GitHub, you will need to use the function install_github() for the package {devtools} to install it.

 To do that, you need to run the following lines of code in your R console: